GyroTools/agora-app/README.md

 Agora helper app to download data and execute local tasks

 ## Download
-The agora-app can be downloaded from the [GyroTools Github](https://github.com/GyroTools/agora-app/releases).
+The latest release of the agora-app can be found [here](https://github.com/GyroTools/agora-app/releases/latest/).
 Please make sure you choose the correct platform.

 ## Installation